José Mujica (baseball): Colorado Rockies

 On November 27, 2019, Mujica signed a major league contract with the Colorado Rockies.
 On September 4, 2020, Mujica was promoted to the major leagues for the first time.
 He made his debut on September 8 against the San Diego Padres, and gave up 7 runs, 6 earned, including a Wil Myers grand slam.
 Mujica made 2 appearances for the Rockies in 2020, recording a 12.46 ERA and 1 strikeout.

 Mujica was assigned to the Triple-A Albuquerque Isotopes to begin the 2021 season.
 On September 3, Mujica cleared waivers and was outrighted off of the Rockies 40-man roster.
 On October 13, Mujica elected free agency.

 New York Yankees

 On March 30, 2022, Mujica signed a minor league contract with the New York Yankees.
-He elected free agency on November 10, 2022.
+In 41 appearances split between the Double–A Somerset Patriots and Triple–A Scranton/Wilkes-Barre RailRiders, he accumulated a 4.11 ERA with 58 strikeouts and 5 saves in 61 1/3 innings pitched.
+Mujica elected free agency following the season on November 10.

 Washington Nationals

-On January 3, 2023, Mujica signed a minor league deal with the Washington Nationals.
+On December 18, 2022, Mujica signed a minor league deal with the Washington Nationals.
+He spent the majority of the year with the Triple–A Rochester Red Wings, also appearing for the Double–A Harrisburg Senators, High–A Wilmington Blue Rocks, and rookie–level Florida Complex League Nationals.
+In 20 appearances for Rochester, he registered a 5.92 ERA with 21 strikeouts in 24 1/3 innings pitched.
+On September 15, 2023, Mujica was released by the Nationals organization.

+Toros de Tijuana

+On February 6, 2024, Mujica signed with the Toros de Tijuana of the Mexican League.
+In 22 appearances for Tijuana, Mujica struggled to a 6.41 ERA with 21 strikeouts across 19 2/3 innings pitched.

+Guerreros de Oaxaca

+On June 12, 2024, Mujica was traded to the Guerreros de Oaxaca of the Mexican League.
+In 21 appearances for Oaxaca, he posted a 2-0 record and 1.37 ERA with 16 strikeouts across 19 2/3 innings pitched.
+Mujica was released by the Guerreros on April 14, 2025.